ZheFrench/Qbio/README.md

 </p>
 _________________

-# QBio :: Data Viz in Python
+# Data Visualisation in Python

 How the session is organized ? - 1h30